tkhalid00/Cyclistic_Bike_Share/cyclistic_bike_share_rmark.md

 library(scales) # This package helps simplify scales while drawing different graphs and charts.

 library(cowplot) # This package is helpful if multiple plots are required to be produced or saved side by side.

+library(Amelia) # This package is helpful to visualize NA values in a given data set.
 ```

 Next we need to import data into R studio to have an initial look of the given data.
 Due to large size of `*.csv` files, this code will not be executed in following chunks, and, hence will be commented out.